GB - Hero BOD

 Director

 Mr. Blitzer began his Wall Street career at J.P.
-Morgan Securities in 1999, advising companies globally in private debt and equity capital raises, followed by work at the investment fund Gotham Asset Management.
-Mr. Blitzer taught courses in Investing at Columbia Business School for five years in the 2010s.
-He holds an MBA from Columbia Business School and a B.S. from Cornell University, where he received the Cornell Tradition Fellowship.
-Mr. Blitzer currently sits on the Executive Advisory Board of the Heilbrunn Center for Graham & Dodd Investing at Columbia Business School.
-He is a trustee of Greens Farms Academy in Westport, CT, where he is also a Treasurer and Chair of the Investment Committee.
+Morgan Securities in 1999, advising companies globally in private debt and equity capital raises.
+He holds a B.S. in Industrial and Labor Relations from Cornell University, where he received the Cornell Tradition Fellowship and an MBA from Columbia Business School, where he was on the Executive Advisory Board of the Heilbrunn Center for Graham & Dodd Investing.
+He has also taught courses at Columbia Business School in Security Analysis and Investing as an Adjunct Professor from 2008-2013.
+Mr. Blitzer is a Trustee of Greens Farms Academy in Westport, CT where he is also the Treasurer and Chair of the Investment Committee.

 Lieutenant General (Ret.)
 William J. Liquori